yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `name`: Name of the explorer.
 This name will be used as the Ray actor's name, so it must be unique.
 - `runner_num`: Number of parallel workflow runners.
+- `max_timeout`: Maximum time (in seconds) for a workflow to complete.
+- `max_retry_times`: Maximum number of retries for a workflow.
+- `env_vars`: Environment variables to be set for every workflow runners.
 - `rollout_model.engine_type`: Type of inference engine.
 Options: `vllm_async` (recommended), `vllm`.
 - `rollout_model.engine_num`: Number of inference engines.
 - `rollout_model.tensor_parallel_size`: Degree of tensor parallelism.